nagapeyyala/k8s/calssnotes.md

 Below is a clear primer on **writing basic Kubernetes Pod manifests** using YAML.

-# minimal Pod Manifest Example
+# Minimal Pod Manifest Example

 This YAML manifest creates a Pod named `nginx` that runs a single container using the official `nginx` image: